kidussc/Geez-handwritten-digit-recognition/README.md

 Before training the model, the dataset underwent the following preprocessing steps:

 Resizing: All images were resized to a standard size of 32x32 pixels to ensure consistency.
+Simplifying the input: All the non-zero pixel values were changed to 255.
 Pixel Normalization: The pixel values were normalized to a range of [0, 1].
-All non-zero pixels were set to 1, simplifying the input for the model.
 # Model Training
 The model was trained using TensorFlow and Keras